-Figure 5-2.
-Typical Field Installation of a Precipitation Gage
+Figure 5-2 Typical Field Installation of a Precipitation Gage

-All rainfall gages equipped as data collecting platforms are capable of being part of the reporting network.
+All rainfall gages equipped as Data Collection Platforms are capable of being part of the reporting network.
 Data are available from many stations in and adjacent to the ACT Basin.
-For operation of the R. L. Harris Project, APC operates the HDAS that delivers real time rainfall and river stage data through SouthernLINC packet data radios and dedicated network
+For operation of the R. L. Harris Project, APC operates the HDAS that delivers real time rainfall and river stage data through SouthernLINC packet data radios and dedicated network connections.
+The rainfall stations APC uses to operate the facility are listed in Table 5-1.
+The sites in the vicinity of R. L. Harris are shown on Plate 5-1, along with other gage locations.

-Table 5-1.
-Rainfall Reporting Network for the Tallapoosa River Basin Above R. L. Harris Dam
+Table 5-1 Rainfall Reporting Network for the Tallapoosa Basin above R. L. Harris Dam

-Rainfall Reporting Network

 River Basin Station

 Little Tallapoosa Villa Rica, GA

 Little Tallapoosa Carrollton, GA

 Tallapoosa Bremen, GA

 Tallapoosa Heflin, AL

 Little Tallapoosa Newell, AL

 Tallapoosa Harris Dam, AL

-All river stage gages equipped as data collecting platforms are also capable of being part of the reporting network.
+All river stage gages equipped as Data Collection Platforms are also capable of being part of the reporting network.
 Data are available from many stations in and adjacent to the ACT Basin.
-The river stage reporting network gages used for operation of the R. L. Harris Dam are shown in the Table 5-2 below.
+The river stage reporting network gages used for operation of the R. L. Harris Dam are shown in the Table 5-2.
 The locations of river stage stations are shown on Plate 5-1.

-Table 5-2.
-River Stage Reporting Network for R. L. Harris Dam
+Table 5-2 River Stage Reporting Network for R. L. Harris Dam

-River Reporting Network River Station River Miles above Mouth Drainage Area (sq miles) Tallapoosa Tallapoosa River near Heflin, AL; USGS # 02412000 186.8 448 Little Tallapoosa Little Tallapoosa River near Newell, AL; USGS # 02413300 406
+River Station River Miles above Mouth Drainage Area (sq miles) Tallapoosa Tallapoosa River near Heflin, AL; USGS # 02412000 186.8 448 Little Tallapoosa Little Tallapoosa River near Newell, AL; USGS # 02413300 41 406

 Data are collected at sites throughout the ACT Basin through a variety of sources and integrated into one verified and validated central database.
 The basis for automated data collection at a gage location is the Data Collection Platform.
 The Data Collection Platform is a computer microprocessor at the gage site.
 A Data Collection Platform has the capability to interrogate sensors at regular intervals to obtain real-time information (e.g., river stage, reservoir elevation, water and air temperature, precipitation).
-The Data Collection Platform then saves the information, performs simple analysis of it, and then transmits the information to a fixed geostationary satellite.
-Data Collection Platforms transmit real-time data at regular intervals to the GOES System operated by the National Oceanic and Atmospheric Administration (NOAA).
+The Data Collection Platform then saves the information, performs simple analysis of it, and transmits the information to a fixed geostationary satellite.
+Data Collection Platforms transmit real-time data at regular intervals to the GOES System operated by NOAA.
 The GOES Satellite's Data Collection System sends the data directly down to the NOAA Satellite and Information Service in Wallops Island, Virginia.
 The data are then rebroadcast over a domestic communications satellite (DOMSAT).
 The Mobile District Water Management Section operates and maintains a Local Readout Ground System (LRGS) that collects the Data Collection Platform-transmitted, real-time data from the DOMSAT.
 Figure 5-3 depicts a typical schematic of how the system operates.

-Figure 5-3.
-Typical configuration of the GOES System
+Figure 5-3 Typical Configuration of the GOES System

 b.
 Reporting.
 Central to APC hydro operations, monitoring, and reporting network is the Hydro Optimization Management System (HOMS).
 HOMS is a complex and dynamic system of data collection, analysis, and management tools, and includes an arrangement of hydrologic and flow monitoring systems and tools as well.
-HOMS exists for the purpose of real time monitoring, and as a decision tool and support for computer applications related to the operation of Alabama Power's 14 hydroelectric facilities located within the Coosa, Tallapoosa and Black Warrior River Basins.
+HOMS exists for the purpose of real-time monitoring, and as a decision tool and support for computer applications related to the operation of APC's 14 hydroelectric facilities located within the Coosa, Tallapoosa and Black Warrior River Basins.